HomeEcuadorChoneros

 Since 2011, the Choneros have evolved into one of the country’s fiercest prison gangs, with a permanent presence in penitentiaries across Ecuador, as well as operations in multiple cities, where the Choneros engage in micro-trafficking, contract killings, extortion and contraband.
 Ecuador’s attempts to curb gang violence in prisons accelerated the expansion of the Choneros, leading to the establishment of loyal, derivative gangs, which has enhanced their influence.

-However, recent changes in the Choneros' leadership has sparked in-fighting between the group and its derivative gangs, threatening to unravel their legacy of power.
-In 2021, the group became targeted by a coalition of smaller gangs, including several of its former alliances, including the Tiguerones and the Chone Killers.
+However, recent changes in the Choneros‘ leadership have sparked in-fighting between the group and its derivative gangs, threatening to unravel their legacy of power.
+In 2021, the group became targeted by a coalition of smaller gangs, including several of its former allies, including the Tiguerones and the Chone Killers.

-The Choneros' old guard have largely been wiped out, especially with the murders of their founders, Jorge Luis Zambrano, alias "Rasquiña," in December 2020 and Junior Roldán, alias "JR," in March 2023.
+The Choneros‘ old guard have largely been wiped out, notably with the murders of their founders, Jorge Luis Zambrano, alias “Rasquiña,” in December 2020 and Junior Roldán, alias “JR,” in May 2023.
+Their original founding member, José Adolfo Macías Villamar, alias “Fito,” remains one of Ecuador’s most prominent gangsters, but has been in prison for decades.
+He was transferred to a maximum-security prison in Guayaquil in August 2023 in an attempt to minimize his criminal influence.
+He escaped from prison on January 7th, 2024.

 History